Daily Life and Visiting

 Visiting

-All visitors are required to sign in and out using the visitors’ book in reception.
+All visitors must sign in and out using the visitor’s book at reception.

 We are always here to help you.